After quite a bit of uncertainty, the 2022 Major League Baseball season is on, and we can commence planning for MLB ballpark road trips this summer!

 Longtime readers of this blog know that we do road trip suggestions for all the major leagues each season, including the NFL, NBA and NHL.
 We find it much easier to find good road trip itineraries in baseball because of the fact that the teams play nearly every day, so if anything, let this guide be a jumping-off point to finding an itinerary that works for your specific schedule.

-Before diving in, check out our standing guide to putting together a good MLB ballpark road trip.
+Before diving in, check out our standing guide to putting together a good MLB ballpark road trip, and also see if a two-ballpark, one-day MLB trip is right for you in 2022.

 Like the other leagues, we try to apply a few ground rules to these itineraries: